lebao3105/Commands-collection/CONTRIBUTING.md

 * `STRIP` = symbol and stuff stripping
 * `VERBOSE` = a little bit more verbose'ing compile output
 * `OPTIMIZE` = optimized output (level 2 according to 3.2.2 fpcmake)

+You can complile and run [fpmake.pp](fpmake.pp), which is quite nice-looking&dependency-handling.
+However you may have to set the `FPCDIR` environment variable to the compiler source for it to work.
+It also (re)compiles everything at once so using this is a should-not.

 ## Code style